-Following the evaluative stage, the Ibogaine user enters into a stimulation phase that will endure for 24 to 72 more hours.3
+Following the evaluative stage, the ibogaine user enters a stimulation phase that will last for 24 to 72 more hours.3

 Ibogaine is often described as a substance that interrupts addiction.
-After Ibogaine treatment anecdotal reports indicate that you will feel greatly reduced withdrawal symptoms and drug cravings.
-You may also have a better understanding of why you used drugs in the first place and why you fell into behavior patterns that became truly harmful in time.
+After ibogaine treatment, anecdotal reports indicate that you will feel greatly reduced withdrawal symptoms and drug cravings.
+You may also have a better understanding of why you used drugs in the first place and why you fell into harmful behavior patterns.

-To make the most of your Ibogaine treatment, experts recommend that you follow up the experience with significant participation in some form of continuing care addiction treatment or therapy – to ensure that the gains won through an intense hallucinogenic experience solidify into lasting life-changes in the real world.
+To make the most of your ibogaine treatment, experts recommend that you follow up the experience with some form of continuing care addiction treatment or therapy – to ensure that the gains won through an intense hallucinogenic experience solidify into lasting life-changes in the real world.

 Ibogaine Health and Safety Issues

-Some research indicates that Ibogaine proves fatal for 1 in 3004 people who use it, so there is some considerable risk to an Ibogaine session and to minimize this risk you should ensure that adequate health and safety precautions are in place and that you are physically and emotionally fit to participate in the treatment.
+Ibogaine can be risky, though it's hard to gauge the true risk given the circumstances of its use (one research group in 2007 found that a fatality rate of 1 in 300.4) To minimize this risk you should ensure that adequate health and safety precautions are in place and that you are physically and emotionally fit to participate in the treatment.

-Reasons for recorded Ibogaine deaths include preexisting heart conditions, using Ibogaine root instead of the safer Ibogaine extract, taking opiates while on Ibogaine or immediately after treatment and using the substance in an informal setting without constant medical monitoring.
+Reasons for recorded ibogaine deaths include preexisting heart conditions, using ibogaine root instead of the safer ibogaine extract, taking opioids while on ibogaine or immediately after treatment and using the substance in an informal setting without constant medical monitoring.

 Check to make sure that any clinic under consideration has some minimum basic emergency medical equipment on hand, such as: